nikfrank/react-ulpan/README.md

   },
 ```

-Once we've built a working form for each value, we'll add a feature for "pack" to make selecting a previous value easier (choose from list / new pack...
+Once we've built a working form, we'll add a feature for "pack" to make selecting a previous value easier (choose from list / new pack...
 UX flow) using the same networkCall we used in DoExercise to populate our pack selection component.